Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 This is so basic but so often overlooked, we need to know what Systems we login to and why.
 Electronic systems have become so prevalent that we don’t even think about it, but every IC uses Systems everyday, and we need to make sure that we have mapped who is using what system and why.
 When ICs know, when they are cognizant, they can focus, train and learn how to be most efficient with the Systems you deploy.

-Individual Contributors need Skills to achieve the Objectives and Key Results that are linked to their Jobs and Positions.
-Each Skill node can become or can augment your Learning Management System through uploaded materials, video links, or links to any type of digitized training.
+Individual Contributors need Skills to achieve the purpose of their Job and the Objectives and Key Results that are linked to their Jobs and Positions.
+Each Skill object can become or can augment your Learning Management System through uploaded materials, video links, or links to any type of digitized training.

 VISUALIZE YOUR OKR ACCOUNTABILITIES and RESPONSIBILITIES